klsdevops/klsdevops/Git/Merge-Conflicts.md

 ```

-# Scenario: When you have a merge conflict and you want to abort the conflict,
+# Scenario: When you have a merge conflict and you want to abort the merge,

 ```